 Which Minimal Access Surgery Is Right For Me?

-While the new fields of minimal access surgery are promising, laparoscopic surgery remains the safest, most effective, and cosmetically best approach to bariatric surgery for most patients.
+While the new fields of minimal access surgery are promising, laparoscopic surgery remains the safest, most effective, and cosmetically best approach to weight-loss surgery for most patients.
 While Dr, Long participated in the development of novel robotic procedures, this platform does not yet show a clear benefit.
 Studies have shown that robotic bariatric surgery does not hold any significant advantages over laparoscopic bariatric surgery when the laparoscopic surgeon is highly trained and skilled.
 This may not always be true when revisional bariatric surgery is needed, but holds true for initial procedures.

 Single site surgery can also be performed for the sleeve to decrease the number of incisions to 1.
 However, most people find that their cosmetic benefit is better with a few very small incisions rather than one that is a little larger, and prefer laparoscopic minimally invasive surgery.
-Finally, a NOTES (endoscopic no incisions) procedure known as the ROSE (restorative obesity surgery endolumenal) can be a consideration for some revisional bariatric surgeries.
+Finally, a NOTES (endoscopic no incisions) bariatric procedure known as the ROSE (restorative obesity surgery endolumenal) can be a consideration for some revisional bariatric surgeries.